FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 C:\nexusvalidation
 ```

-Put into this folder your NeXus file, for example the [Raman.nxs file](https://zenodo.org/records/13373909/files/Raman.nxs?download=1).
+Put into this folder your NeXus file, for example this [Raman.nxs file](https://zenodo.org/records/13373909/files/Raman.nxs?download=1).

-Use verify nexus with the command:
+Use verify_nexus with the command:

 ```
 verify_nexus C:\nexusvalidation\Raman.nxs